JornWildt/Mason/Documentation/Mason-draft-2.md

   "@message": "There was a problem with one or more input values.", "@code": "INVALIDINPUT",
   "@messages": [
-    "severity should be between 1 and 5.
+    "Severity should be between 1 and 5.
 The actual value is 30.
 Parameternavn: severity" ]
 }
 ```

 #### `@message`
 This property is REQUIRED and MUST be a string value.
-It should be a human readable error message directed at the end users.
+It should be a human readable error message directed at the end user.

 #### `@id` (optional)
 This property is OPTIONAL.
 If present it MUST be a string value.
 It should contain a unique identifier for later reference to the situation that resulted in a error condition (for instance when looking up a log entry).